CalebFenton/simplify/README.md

 **There is a bug with dexlib 2.0.3 which can cause Simplify to fail often.**
 To work around, you must:
 * Clone and build [Smali](https://github.com/JesusFreke/smali)
+* Comment this line in [smalivm/build.gradle](smalivm/build.gradle):

+`compile 'org.smali:dexlib2:2.0.3'`
-* Modify this line in [smalivm/build.gradle](smalivm/build.gradle) to point to the built jar, if different:
+* Uncomment and modify this line in [smalivm/build.gradle](smalivm/build.gradle) to point to the built jar, if different:

 `compile files('../../smali/dexlib2/build/libs/dexlib2-2.0.3-dev.jar')`